schymane/MassBank-documentation/developer_documentation.md

 The release strategy of MassBank-data is similar to the one of MassBank-web and is described below.
 Additionally it needs to be taken care of the validation and the codebase for the validation.

 ## Main branches
 We use two main branches, `main` and `dev`.
 All development should happen in `dev` and we define every commit to `main` to be a release.
-When new data in the `dev` branch has reached a stable point and is ready to be released, all of the changes should be merged back into `main` somehow and then tagged with a release number.
+When new data in the `dev` branch has reached a stable point and is ready to be released, all of the changes should be merged into `main` and then tagged with a release number.
 The data of `main` should be validated with the `main` of MassBank-web and the data of `dev` should be validated with `dev` of MassBank-web.
 If the data contains incompatible changes MassBank-web needs to be released first, because before a merge to `main` is possible a validation needs to be successfully.
-The code base for the validation is defined in travis.yml.
-Depending on the given version the `bump-version.sh` script adjusts the content of travis.yml to choose the corresponding branch from MassBank-web.
-If the version tag contains `SNAPSHOT` like in `2019.09-SNAPSHOT` its identified as `dev` data branch and travis will pull the `dev` branch of MassBank-web for validation.
-If `SNAPSHOT` is missing its identified to be a release version and travis will pull the `main` branch of MassBank-web for validation.
 All versions which get a release tag in github are used by a webhook from zenodo and get a DOI attached.
 The authors list of the record at zenodo needs to be manually edited to contain `MassBank-consortium and its contributors`.

 The release process is discussed in detail below.
-To use all of the command lines below the [github/hub](https://github.com/github/hub) tool is required.
+To use all of the command lines below the [github/hub](https://hub.github.com/) tool is required.

 ### Release branches
 Release branches are created in preparation of a release.

 Branch off from: `dev`

-Must merge back into: `main`

 Branch naming: `release-*`

-Release branches support preparation of a new production release.
+Release branches support preparation of a new release.
 They allow for preparing the version number for a release.

 #### Creating a release branch
 ```
 $ git checkout -b release-2019.09 dev
 Switched to a new branch "release-2019.09"
 $ ./bump-version.sh 2019.09
-Set version of release to 2019.09.
-This version will validate against the main branch of MassBank-web.
-git add .travis.yml VERSION
+$ git add VERSION
-git commit -m "Bumped version number to 2019.09"
+$ git commit -m "Bumped version number to 2019.09"
 [release-2019.09 74d9424] Bumped version number to 2019.09
 $ git push --set-upstream origin release-2019.09
 ```

 #### Finishing a release branch
-When the state of the release branch is ready to become a real release, the release branch is merged into `main` with a pull request and tagged for easy future reference.
+When the state of the release branch is ready to become a real release, the release branch is merged into `main` with a pull request and tagged/released for easy future reference.

 ```
 $ hub pull-request -m 'Release version 2019.09' -b main